bjlittle/geovista/docs/src/index.rst

 .. note::
     :class: margin

-    We've marked content with a 🚧 to indicate that it's still under construction.
+    We've marked content with 🚧 to indicate that it's still under construction.

 We're busily crafting the structure and content of the documentation,